|

 And, how can one forget the cool characters in the waiting room scene?
 You can try them as outdoor ghost decorations.

-You can use an inflatable Beetlejuice sandworm, a hand-painted wooden sign, or make it from HVAC duct/dryer vent that I’ll show you later.
+You can use the giant inflatable Beetlejuice sandworm from Spirit Halloween, a hand-painted wooden sign, or make it from a HVAC duct/dryer vent that I’ll show you later.

 Let’s get started!